jcollard/unm-hip/README.md

 <pre>centersOfMass :: (Image img, MaxMin (Pixel img), Pixel img ~ Double) => img -> [(Double, Double)]</pre>

-Given an image, the result of applying label to a binary-image, centersOfMass returns a vector where the n-th component is a tuple representing the average row and column indices of pixels of the n-th connected-component of the image.
+Given an image, the result of applying label to a binary-image,
+<b>centersOfMass</b> returns a vector where the n-th component is a tuple
+representing the average row and column indices of pixels of the n-th connected-component of the image.